Brewers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have played as the favorite in four of their past 10 games and have gone 2-2 in those contests.
+- The Brewers have played as the underdog in five of their past 10 games and have gone 3-2 in those contests.

-- The Brewers and their opponents have combined to hit the over seven times in their last 10 games with a total.
+- In their previous 10 games with a total, the Brewers and their opponents have combined to exceed the over/under on six occasions.

+- The Brewers' previous 10 games have not had a runline set by oddsmakers.

 Brewers Betting Records & Stats